 What is the Difference Between HTTP and HTTPS?

 At their core, both HTTP and HTTPS serve the same purpose—to transfer data over the internet.
 Servers store web pages that are provided to the client's computer when a user accesses them.
 This communication between servers and clients creates a network—known as the World Wide Web (www).

 HTTP fetches requested information from web servers, but the downside is that it has no layer of security.
 It is simply a delivery system, and it leaves all information vulnerable and open for anyone to access.

 The main difference between HTTP and HTTPS is that HTTPS has the additional SSL/TLS layer to ensure all data being transferred is encrypted and secure.
 The security provided by HTTPS is essential for sites that send sensitive information, such as credit card information or billing addresses.

 How to Switch Your Website to HTTPS

-HTTPS has become the standard for websites looking to secure their users' data.
+HTTPS has become the websote standard for organizations looking to secure their users' data.
 For a safe and secure migration from HTTP over to HTTPS, follow the seven steps below:

 - Back up your website: Do a full backup of your website before making any changes to it.
 If you are using a shared hosting platform, check what backup options they offer.
 Or if you use a platform such as cPanel hosting, there may be a built-in backup feature.